brandon025/Python-Fun/voicemail-aws-api/README.md

 This script should consider locking down the AWS API permissions more granularly.

 # Outcome
-* Learned about S3 buckets
+* Learned about Amazon S3
 * Learned about built in API modules for RingCentral and AWS
 * Learned how to store private information and data securely
 * Learned about .gitignore